 3.10 THRU HULL LOCATIONS

-The thru hull locations are shown on the below figure.
-All openings except bottom plug and bow thruster tunnel are located above water level even if the boat is fully loaded (max load acc. to this manual, mooring in flat water conditions).
+The figure given below shows the locations of thru hull locations.
+All openings except bottom plug are located above water level even if the boat is fully loaded (max load acc. to this manual, mooring in flat water conditions).